satpalsr/sdk/docs/server.gameserver.md

 ## Remarks

-This class is a singleton and should be accessed via the `instance` property
+This class is used as a singleton and should be accessed via the `instance` property

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `GameServer` class.